MingSheng92/llm_research/README.md

 keywords generated : Hydrogen Battery, Hydrogen Fuel Cell, Hydrogen Energy Storage <br />

 - Step 2: Retrieval of patents
-  * A custom retrieval class for patbase was built for this PoC to retrieve 20 latest patents from each keywords (configurable)
+  * A custom retrieval class for patbase was built to retrieve 20 latest patents from each keywords (configurable) with concurrent to maximize efficiency of retrieval.
   * all credentials are stored in sqlite3 database with both username and password encrypted.
   Preprocessing done to remove all unnecessary information and select only english or machine translated (if source is not in english), this is to optimize LLM ulitization where we feed only what we need the LLM to read which in turn lower the cost and shorten the process of inference time.  <br />